gi7-pa1/gi7-pa1/README.md

     Favorite People/Things: Haters and Appreciators 🫶.

 Feel free to check out my repos.
-If you want to chat or collaborate, hit me up! 💬
+If you want to chat or collaborate, hit me up at gi7-pa1@proton.me and expect delay. 💬 Over and Out.